rbnphlp/HolidayStories/README.md

 ## Deployment

 The Web pages was deployed through following :
-+ Set up  a index html and css folder and all the associated iages  in the master branch  folder
++  Setting up a heroku app with login.
-+ Setup github pages through https://help.github.com/en/enterprise/2.14/user/articles/configuring-a-publishing-source-for-     github-pages
++ adding files through git remote
++ made sure all keys + access keys were deleted and any accidentally uplodaded keys were rotated to new ones .All config variables were set to enviornment variables using Heroku set CLI and using a pylib dot env to read the env variables.
++ Build process through git remote heroku and push